Satisfactory Academic Progress

 Federal Guidelines

 Federal regulations require that financial aid recipients maintain Satisfactory Academic Progress (SAP) in order to remain eligible for Title IV Federal Financial Aid.
-Title IV financial aid includes Federal Pell Grant, Federal College Work Study, Federal Stafford Loan (subsidized and unsubsidized), and Parent Loans for Undergraduate Students (PLUS).
+Title IV financial aid includes Federal Pell Grant, Federal College Study, Federal Direct Loan (subsidized and unsubsidized), and Parent Loans for Undergraduate Students (PLUS).
 SAP standards may also be required for some alternative/private loans.

 Washburn Institute of Technology reviews the following items at the end of each semester for all students who received federal financial aid: